SGG-Modding/SGGNL/README.md

 10. rename remove `MONOMODDED_` from the files you copied to the folder
 11. Enjoy!

+Part 6, 7 and 10 will be automated soon (hopefully)

 ## How to create a mod
 1. Create a class library (.net framework) using visual studio 2022 and select .net framework 4.5
 2. Add `Engine.dll` and `MMHOOK_Engine.dll` to the references